DevPatel3547/Buckle-UP/README.md

 ## Installation

-1. Clone the Buckle Up repository from GitHub: https://github.com/DevPatel3547/Buckle-UP.git
+1. Clone the Buckle Up repository from GitHub: https://github.com/DevPatel3547/Buckle-UP.git or you can use ssh, zip etc.

 2. Open the project in Android Studio.